josherrickson/stata2/stata_markdown/07-multiple-imputation.md

 There can be many causes of missing data.
 We can classify the reason data is missing into one of three categories:

-1. **Missing completely at random (MCAR)**: This is missingingess that is truely random - there is no cause of the missingness, it's just due to chance.
+1. **Missing completely at random (MCAR)**: This is missingness that is truly random - there is no cause of the missingness, it's just due to chance.
 For example, you're entering paper surveys into a spreadsheet and spill coffee on them, obscuring a few answers.
 2. **Missing at random (MAR)**: The missingness here is due to observed data but not unobserved data.
 For example, women may be less likely to report their age, regardless of what their actual age is.